kishan0818/TrackCrack/readme.md

 The **Railway Track Crack Monitoring System** is an AI-powered solution designed to detect cracks and fractures in railway tracks using acoustic wave analysis.
 By leveraging Raspberry Pi sound sensors, cloud-based processing, and deep learning models, the system provides real-time defect detection, enabling proactive railway maintenance and enhancing safety.

 ## Smart India Hackathon Experience

-This project was developed as part of the intra-college **Smart India Hackathon**, where we aimed to create an innovative solution for railway safety.
-The competition challenged us to integrate hardware and AI-based analysis efficiently, ensuring real-time monitoring.
-Our participation provided hands-on experience in deploying AI at the edge, optimizing signal processing, and developing a seamless user interface.
-Through this journey, we collaborated with domain experts, fine-tuned our deep learning model, and overcame real-world implementation challenges.
+This project was developed as part of the intra-college Smart India Hackathon, where we set out to build an innovative railway safety solution.
+Along the way, we faced several technical challenges that shaped our learning experience.

+Initially, we struggled with computational power, as our laptop’s GPU wasn’t utilized properly for model training.
+After discussing this with seniorsc, they suggested running it on Google Colab’s T4 runtime, which significantly improved our training efficiency.

+Another major hurdle was that training and prediction were happening together, slowing down the process.
+We realized that separating these tasks would optimize performance.
+After experimenting with multiple models, we identified the best-performing one, saved it in .h5 format, and used it exclusively for prediction.
+This streamlined our workflow and made real-time defect detection much more efficient.

+These hands-on challenges helped us refine our approach, optimize our AI pipeline, and gain valuable insights into deploying machine learning models effectively. **As a result we were able to crack the intra-college Smart India Hackathon and got selected for applying to National level Smart India Hackathon**.
+Our journey throughout this project was such a great experience as working alongside friends is always a fun filled one.

 ## Key Features
 - **AI-Based Acoustic Monitoring** – Uses Raspberry Pi sound sensors to capture acoustic waves from railway tracks.